 President Ronald Reagan signed the Immigration Reform and Control Act into law Nov.
 6, 1986.
 Also known as the Simpson Mazzoli Act, the law gave amnesty to approximately 3 million illegal immigrants.
 Now, the U.S. has an estimated 12 million more illegal immigrants residing in the country.

-The “solutions” put forth by Obama, Romney, Marco Rubio, etc., are the same as Reagan’s, and will continue to make the problem worse.
-It’s not possible to believe they don’t know this.
-Never ending policy “reform” is part of a larger pattern where government fails to enforce existing laws, and then uses their failure as a pretext to implement harmful reforms.
-The financial crisis is a prime example.
-In the link below, Rep. Don Manzullo said regulators had all the tools necessary to prevent the financial crisis.
-But instead of holding government officials responsible for not enforcing existing law, the Consumer Financial Protection Bureau (CFPB) was created by Dodd-Frank.
-But if there are no consequences for regulators who fail to do their job, why would financial and immigration reforms be a solution?
+In the link below, Republican Don Manzullo said regulators had all the tools necessary to prevent the financial crisis.
+But instead of holding government officials responsible for not enforcing existing law, Obama’s finance reform created the Consumer Financial Protection Bureau (CFPB).
+But if there are no consequences for officials who fail to enforce existing law, why would more laws (reforms) be a solution?